Salmanghojaria/Portfolio-2/README.md

 ![image](https://github.com/user-attachments/assets/c8991264-f55b-451a-a40b-1b5f36b40a57)

-### Ping the address and getway to see its working or not.
+### Ping the address and gateway to see its working or not.
 #### command ping 192.168.112.1
 #### command ping 192.168.112.2
 ![image](https://github.com/user-attachments/assets/bac236e1-5a74-461c-9461-312cdb3112c9)

-# 3. Ubuntu Server for Getway-Router
+# 3. Ubuntu Server for Gateway-Router
 ### Go to Devices-> Network-> Network Settings->

 ### Adapter 1-> Attached to: NAT